mhkeller/indian-ocean/README.md

 ### .readdirExclude(path, excludes, callback)

-Makes a list of the files in a directory when they don't match the string set as *excludes*. *excludes* can also be an array of strings.
+Makes a list of the files in a directory when they **do not match** the string set as *excludes*. *excludes* can also be an array of strings.
 Callback structure is `function(err, files)`.

 ### .readdirExcludeSync(path, excludes)

-Returns a list of the files in a directory when they match the string set as *excludes*. *excludes* can also be an array of strings.
+Returns a list of the files in a directory when they **do not match** match the string set as *excludes*. *excludes* can also be an array of strings.
 Synchronous version of `readdirExclude`.

 ## Helpers